App-vNext/Polly/README.md

 For using Polly with  HttpClient factory from ASPNET Core 2.1, see our [detailed wiki page](https://github.com/App-vNext/Polly/wiki/Polly-and-HttpClientFactory), then come back here or [explore the wiki](https://github.com/App-vNext/Polly/wiki) to learn more about the operation of each policy.

-# Usage &ndash; fault-handling policies
+# Usage &ndash; fault-handling, reactive policies

 Fault-handling policies handle specific exceptions thrown by, or results returned by, the delegates you execute through the policy.